 - to cancel location reporting for the UE.

 If the Area Of Interest List IE is included in the Location Reporting Request Type IE in the LOCATION REPORTING CONTROL message, the NG-RAN node shall store this information and use it to track the UE's presence in the area of interest as defined in TS 23.502 [10].

+NOTE: The NG-RAN reports the UE presence for all set of Location Reporting Reference IDs for inter-NG-RAN node handover.

 If the Additional Location Information IE is included in the LOCATION REPORTING CONTROL message and set to "Include PSCell” then, if Dual Connectivity is activated, the NG-RAN node shall include the current PSCell in the report.
 If a report upon change of serving cell is requested, the NG-RAN node shall provide the report also whenever the UE changes the PSCell, and when Dual Connectivity is activated.